Using the microservice-based data broker

 Message backlog quota:

-• Each data broker connector can store a maximum of 50 MiB of unacknowledged messages in its backlog.
+- Each data broker connector can store a maximum of 50 MiB of unacknowledged messages in its backlog.
 This is equivalent to approximately 260,000 messages, assuming an average message size of 200 bytes.

 Message time-to-live (TTL):

-• A default message TTL of 36 hours has been introduced.
+- A default message TTL of 36 hours has been introduced.
 Any unacknowledged messages remaining in the backlog for more than 36 hours will be automatically deleted.

 These limits are configurable on a per-tenant basis.
 If your use case requires a different configuration, or if you have any concerns, please contact product support.

-The microservice-based data broker is powered by the Cumulocity IoT Messaging Service that enables reliable, scalable and high-performance movement of IoT data.
-The microservice-based data broker is similar to the existing data broker in its functionality, except that a microservice, the databroker-agent-server, must be enabled to make use of it.
+The microservice-based data broker is powered by the Cumulocity Messaging Service that enables reliable, scalable and high-performance movement of IoT data.
+The microservice-based data broker is similar to the existing data broker in its functionality, except that a microservice, the databroker-agent-server

-The Cumulocity IoT Messaging Service is an optional component of the Cumulocity IoT platform that may need to be enabled before the microservice-based data broker can be used.
+The Cumulocity Messaging Service is an optional component of the Cumulocity platform that may need to be enabled before the microservice-based data broker can be used.
 The original data broker will continue to operate alongside the microservice-based data broker for the time being, and users can choose which data broker to use on a per-tenant basis.

-For the shared public cloud instances of the Cumulocity IoT platform, the Messaging Service is enabled by default on release 10.13 and above, and the microservice-based data broker can be enabled on request for individual tenants that already have access to the original data broker.
+For the shared public cloud instances of the Cumulocity platform, the Messaging Service is enabled by default on release 10.13 and above, and the microservice-based data broker can be enabled on request for individual tenants that already have access to the original data broker.
 For dedicated and self-hosted instances, the Messaging Service and microservice-based data broker are available for release 10.10 and above, but will need to be explicitly enabled.

-Please contact product support to inquire about using the Messaging Service and microservice-based data broker capabilities in your Cumulocity IoT environment.
-See the Messaging Service - Installation & operations guide for further technical details of the configuration required, but note that these tasks can only be performed by a Cumulocity IoT platform operator, not by a normal user.
+Please contact product support to inquire about using the Messaging Service and microservice-based data broker capabilities in your Cumulocity environment.
+See the Messaging Service - Installation & operations guide for further technical details of the configuration required, but note that these tasks can only be performed by a Cumulocity platform operator, not by a normal user.

 In summary, to work with the microservice-based data broker, the following requirements must be met:

-• Your tenant must be subscribed to the application “feature-broker”.
+- Your tenant must be subscribed to the application “feature-broker”.

-• Your tenant must be subscribed to the microservice “databroker-agent-server”.
+- Your tenant must be subscribed to the microservice “databroker-agent-server”.

 To enable the microservice-based data broker